avtansh-code/pomodoro_timer/iOS/docs/APP_STORE_SUBMISSION.md

 - **Use:** App Functionality
 - **Linked to User:** NO
 - **Used for Tracking:** NO
 - **Details:** Session data is stored locally on the device to show statistics and track productivity.
-If iCloud sync is enabled, data is stored in the user's private iCloud account.

 **2. App Settings**
 - **Type:** Other User Content